tmsalab/ohoegdm/cran-comments.md

 0 errors | 0 warnings | 1 note

 - This is a new release.
+- We are re-submitting the package with changes related to the unexported functions appearing in documentation.
+We have surfaced these functions and provided a level of documentation.
 - We have the following words that are correctly spelled but appearing as being misspelled: